iamayomide-ai/network-diagnostics-toolkit/README.md

 ./netcheck.sh --report
 ```
 This prints colorized results to the terminal while saving a clean, plain-text log file named `netcheck-YYYY-MM-DD-HHMMSS.log` in your directory.

+## Outcome

+The toolkit runs cleanly on a bare-minimum Linux install with no extra
+packages, and the timestamped reports give a reusable audit trail instead of
+scrollback you lose the moment you close the terminal.
+It's become my default
+first-response tool whenever I need a fast read on whether a connectivity
+issue is local, DNS-related, or a blocked port.